Sixty-Five Incorporated

 Check the Medicare Advantage plan’s evidence of coverage for details on the out-of-pocket limit.

 FYI: It's true that Original Medicare Part A and Part B do not have a limit on how much a beneficiary can spend out-of-pocket.
 However, those who have a Medigap policy (Medicare supplement insurance) don't have to worry.
 Any policy sold in the country covers the 20% Part B coinsurance.
 Plus, optional benefits can protect a beneficiary from other costs, such as the hospital deductible and skilled nursing facility copayment for days 21-100.
-For example, those who have Plan G are responsible for just the Part B deductible ($233) when they use providers who see Medicare patients.
+For example, those who have Plan G are responsible for just the Part B deductible ($257 in 2025) when they use providers who see Medicare patients.

-Last updated: 02-27-2024
+Last updated: 11-11-2024